 A win for the government employee because it streamlines their processes, allowing them to achieve more with less effort.

-For most comprehensive improvement results the effort should be agency-wide but substantive improvements are realized with through implementation at smaller teams/offices as well.
+For most comprehensive improvement results the effort should be agency-wide but substantive improvements are realized with thorough implementation at smaller teams/offices as well.
 ReEngine has also seen significant results at city, county, and state government entities.

 Each manager knows their own objective to help the division/organization meet the targets set by leadership and, at any given time, can provide details as to where they are on that path.